JorBazFanChild/PropMan/PRESS-RELEASE.md

 ## Solution ##

-  Prop Man solves these issues using technology people have come to expect in our era.
+  Rentopia solves these issues using technology people have come to expect in our era.
 As a landlord, you want your tenants to honor their leases, respect you and your property, and of course ***pay rent on time.*** PropMan effectively communicates these things while also increasing tenant accountability through notifications and accessibility.
   Tenants want a safe, comfortable environment to live in and have their concerns addressed promptly and thoroughly.
 PropMan allows a landlord to fulfill these expectations while making it require less focused attention.

 ## Quote from You ##